microsoft/FluidFramework/packages/tools/client-debugger/client-debugger/src/data-visualization/Overview.md

 2. Some root visual metadata
 3. Child trees / values

-    -   These children will **always** be either nested visuals describing primitive data or a handle node pointing to another DDS.
+    -   These children will **always** be either nested visual trees describing primitive data, or a handle node pointing to another DDS.
         When such a node is encountered, the consumer may post another `GET_DATA_VISUALIZATION` message requesting the corresponding "rendering".

 ### Example